An Overview of Real Estate Market Trends in Bristol, CT

 How Financing Options Affect the Sale of Property to Banks

-For example, if the bank wants to take over a current mortgage, they will look at the interest rate and the amount still owed to see if it makes financial sense.
+For example, if the bank wants to take over a current mortgage, it will look at the interest rate and the amount still owed to see if it makes financial sense.
 Also, banks might be more willing to work out good terms with buyers whose homes have a lot of equity or are completely paid off, since these homes pose less of a financial risk.

 But if your home has debts or complicated financing plans like second mortgages or home equity lines of credit, it might make the process more difficult and could cause the price to drop.
 Being aware of these things helps sellers set realistic goals when working with banks and gives them the information they need to make sure they meet their current financial responsibilities for the property.